ihartzell/midterm-twitter/README.md

 This is the first of a two part program.
 The second part is [here](https://github.com/ihartzell/final-twitter),\
 where This program is developed to do more.

-Note: A txt file is needed in order for this program to actually work.
-A file with twitter user ID's\
+Note: A txt file in the src directory is needed in order for this program to actually work.
+A file with twitter\
-and their follower ID's is what would be needed.
+user ID's and their follower ID's is what would be needed.

 ## Author Info
 - Author: Isaac Hartzell